-Four OBU communication arts students were selected to present their research papers at the Sooner Communication Conference at the University of Oklahoma on March 5.
-Heather Hughes, Kimberly Marshall, Charles Porter and Laura Simma each submitted a paper chosen for inclusion in the conference.
+Eight OBU communication arts students recently were selected to present their research papers at the 2012 Sooner Communication Conference at the University of Oklahoma on March 3.
+All student papers went through a blind-review process for selection.

-"I'm very proud of our students, and it's always rewarding to see their hard work receive public recognition," said Dr. Kaylene Barbe, Communication Arts Division chair and professor of communication studies.
+"I'm very proud of our students, and it's always rewarding to see their hard work receive public recognition," said Dr. Kaylene Barbe, professor and chair of the Division of Communication Arts.
 "This is a great experience for them as they get to connect with other students and faculty from across the nation as well as proudly represent OBU."

 For more information about the conference, click here.